Rigid Body Joint Constraint¶

 - Linked Collision

-- When enabled, this will disable the collision detection between the owner and the target (in the physical engine of the BGE).
+- When enabled, this will disable the collision detection between the owner and the target.

 - Display Pivot